Why does my bread come out dense?

 Measuring flour by scooping compacts it and can add 20–30% more than you need.
 Extra flour makes dough stiff and heavy.

 Fix: Use the spoon and level method — spoon flour into the measuring cup and level off with a straight edge.
-Better yet, use a kitchen scale.
+Better yet, use a digital kitchen scale.

 4. Not enough kneading